Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

-### Retirement Entry Type 1
+### Retirement Entry

 Retirement entries remove units of assets from circulation.
-They are similar to [output entries](#output-entry-type-1), except they do not specify a control program since assets are made unspendable.
+They are similar to [output entries](#output-entry), except they do not specify a control program since assets are made unspendable.

-#### Content field
+#### Retirement Entry Content

 Field                   | Type                    | Description
 ------------------------|-------------------------|----------------------------------------------------------